 Live Action TV

-The Baywatch episode "Princess of Tides" revolves around a princess escaping her bodyguards to get away from her pampered life.
+The Baywatch episode "Princess of Tides" revolves around a princess, from a fictional European country, escaping her bodyguards to get away from her pampered life.

 Princess Alexandra of Romania in the JAG episode "Washington Holiday".